vanshika1421/UniCab/README.md

 # Campus Carpooling / Ride-Sharing System Backend

 This project is a Node.js + Express backend for a campus carpooling/ride-sharing system.
-It features MongoDB for data storage, Redis for caching, JWT authentication, WebSocket for live ride updates, and role-based access (driver, rider).
+It features MongoDB for data storage, JWT authentication, WebSocket for live ride updates, and role-based access (driver, rider).

 ## Features
 - Students create ride offers (from → to, time, seats, cost)